tweag/python-monorepo-example/README.md

 environment.systemPackages = [ pkgs.git-lfs ];
 ```

-or if your using something else than NixOS, follow their installation
+or if you're using something else than NixOS, follow their installation
 guide [on the website](https://git-lfs.github.com/).

 If you see a warning message such as: